Friction at the gate

 Various views from the application.
 First row from left to right: Scanner setup, Idle state, Camera scan.
 Second row: Manual ticked ID entry, NFC scan, Permission warnings in onboarding.
 Third row: Scanner log, Reports, more reports - these weren't developed

 The app has been running at events for about 2+ years now.
 Operators don't have to think about it, which was kind of the point from the start.
-Haven't tested it with my own grandma yet but our business owner said he had success with both his kids and parents.
+Haven't tested it with my own grandma yet but the business owner said he had success with both his kids and parents.